 If you do go to Disneyland during a less popular time (September, January, etc.) then finding a hotel under $150/night is easy.
 If you wanted to stay a night or two at the beach or in LA it may be slightly more expensive than what I’ve estimated, again, depending on the time of year.

 Disneyland tickets will likely be the most expensive portion of your trip.
 I do recommend the park hopper option if you are there for more than a day.
+This post details where to buy your tickets from.
 But, if you are looking for a way to save money then forget the park hopper.
 I prefer four days at Disneyland and that is where you start to see more value, but completing most of the attractions and shows in 3 days is doable.

 Buying from the official Disneyland site or at the park is the easiest route but it isn’t the cheapest.
-Mousesavers always has great advice on discount tickets and they currently recommend Undercover Tourist.
-They currently offer a 3 Day Park Hopper for $344, 4 days for $372 and $391 for 5 days.
-They also offer ticket bundles for other attractions around Southern California if you are interested.
+Park Prodigy is our preferred ticket service, as they offer a 3 Day Park Hopper for $382, 4 days for $412 and $431 for 5 days.

 Going without the park hopper option is another way to save some money, at about $50 saved per ticket.
 I think the convenience of the park hopper is worth that but it’s an easy way to cut costs.